SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### How to add instructions to the simulator

 After setting up a simulator you can add instructions which define what your simulator should do.
-Instructions are single work steps added to a playlist.
-The simulator will work through this list.
+Instructions are single tasks added to a playlist through which the simulator will work.

 ![Add Instructions](/guides/users-guide/addinstructions.png)

-The following overview will appear:
+Within the presets sample instructions are already added.
+For example, the Temperature Measurement preset already has instructions in it for the steps "Create measurement" and "Sleep".

 ![Add Instructions Step 2](/guides/users-guide/addinstructions2.png)

-Within this preset there are sample instructions already added.
-You can identify 2 steps: "Create measurement" and "Sleep".

-### Instruction Details
+### Instruction details

 **Fragments:**